-A student withdrawing from the College within the first six weeks of the semester is held responsible for tuition, room, meal plan, and other fees on a prorated basis as of the date the student withdraws.
-If a student withdraws after six weeks into the semester, no tuition, room, meal plan, and other fees will be refunded.
+A student withdrawing from the College within the first three weeks of the term is held responsible for tuition, room, meal plan, and other fees on a prorated basis as of the date the student withdraws.
+If a student withdraws after three weeks into the term, no tuition, room, meal plan, and other fees will be refunded.
 The same policy applies to emergency leaves.

-Tuition, room, meal plan, and other fees will not be refunded for students suspended or dismissed for academic or conduct reasons during the semester.
+Tuition, room, meal plan, and other fees will not be refunded for students suspended or dismissed for academic or conduct reasons during the term.